Samigabacho/academicwebsite/content/publication/Cano2022ijerph/index.md

 publication_types:
 - "2"
 publishDate: "2021-12-01T00:00:00Z"
-slides:
-summary: Relationship between Punitive Discipline and Child-to-Parent Violence: The Moderating Role of the Context and Implementation of Parenting Practices.
+summary: Relationship between Punitive Discipline and Child-to-Parent Violence The Moderating Role of the Context and Implementation of Parenting Practices.
 tags:
 - Source Themes
-title: Relationship between Punitive Discipline and Child-to-Parent Violence: The Moderating Role of the Context and Implementation of Parenting Practices
+title: Relationship between Punitive Discipline and Child-to-Parent Violence The Moderating Role of the Context and Implementation of Parenting Practices
 url_code: ""
 url_dataset: ""
 url_pdf: https://www.mdpi.com/1660-4601/19/1/182/pdf